CS-433/ml-project-2-yhs2/README.md

 conda create --name <env> --file requirements.txt
 ```

+## Get the dataset for validation
+For most of our experiment, we used 10% of the original training set, you can find it on wandb [https://wandb.ai/hsunyu/epfl_ml_project2/artifacts/dataset/twitter_dataset_1/v0].

 ## Contribution Highlights
 - **DIMP-Loss**: A weighted loss function that prioritizes relevant data points, improving model training efficiency.
 - **Final Model Performance**: Utilizing BERTweet-Large on the full dataset, achieving 92.1% accuracy on AICrowd.